Haybeenita/ZERO-WASTE-MANAGEMENT/README.md

-Waste Management is an app solution to clean up Enugu, Nigeria.
+Waste Management is an app solution to clean up Enugu.